karlisjen/JavaHelpers/README.md

 Contributions
 If you have any suggestions or want to contribute new helper classes, feel free to open an issue or submit a Pull Request.

+Remote Services Available:
+Remote Server Integration: These utility classes also offer remote services.
+Contact the author to obtain access to remote server addresses.

 If you found these helper classes helpful, consider buying me a coffee:XXXXX

 thanks to @author Dmitry Naumenko